-- 6.31 The employment allocations identified in section 10 of this policy are intended to meet the remainder of the Local Plan employment requirement.
-These sites are located in the existing Primary Industrial Areas (policy ED3) within the Borough. - 6.32 Many of the allocations identified in this policy will require one or more technical assessments to accompany subsequent planning applications.
+- 6.34 The employment allocations identified in part 11 of this policy are intended to meet the remainder of the Local Plan employment requirement.
+These sites are located in the Existing Employment Areas (policy ED3). - 6.35 Many of the allocations identified in this policy will require one or more technical assessments to accompany subsequent planning applications.
 These may include, for example, transport assessments, site flood risk assessments and Habitats Regulations Assessments.